 - If self-employed, submit proper business tax return information.

 - Families who have Schedule E income from a partnership and/or S-Corporation are asked to submit 1065 and/or 1120-S paperwork along with corresponding K-1 information.

 - Non-U.S. residents (families earning income outside of the U.S. and who do not file a U.S return) must complete the PFS and the International Student Financial Aid Profile, and upload it to the PFS, along with a copy of the previous year’s official income/asset verification forms such as income tax returns, wage statements and/or official documentation from an employer.

 Please note: Refer to your child’s GoChoate! site to access more detailed information regarding the process of applying for aid.

 Financial Aid Determination

-After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services and uses this report, along with the family’s tax information, to calculate a financial aid award.
+After a family submits a PFS, Choate receives a Report of Family Contribution from School and Student Services and uses this estimated family contribution and then uses its own policies to determine the most equitable financial aid grant.
 In determining a financial aid award, the Financial Aid Committee takes into account not only tuition charges and related fees, but normally anticipated costs such as books, supplies, laundry, and travel.
 The committee also considers extenuating circumstances that may affect the family’s contribution.